SixArm/consulting-agreement/README.md

 Example: the word "he" includes "they".

+### Business Day

+The expression "business day" shall mean any day in which normal business operations are conducted.
+Unless otherwise specified, a business day lasts eight hours from 09:00 to 17:00 local time.

+### Calendar Day

+The expression "calendar day" shall mean any calendar day.
+Unless otherwise specified, a calendar day lasts twenty-four hours from 00:00 to 23:59 local time.

 ### Day

-The expression "day" without modification shall mean a calendar day, not a business day.
+The expression "day" absent any specific scope, such as "busines day" or "calendar day", etc. shall mean a calendar day.

-Example: The expression "seven days" shall mean one calendar week.

 ### Force Majeure